ccctechcenter/colleague-dmi-client/README.md

 6. 123456789012345       (token - see below for description)
 7.                        (listener id)
 8. 123456789ý1503944062  (control id - see below for description)
-9. 18385                 (data of DMI request in UniData format)
+9. 18385                 (date of DMI request in UniData format)
 10. 47426                 (time of DMI request in UniData format)
 11. CoreWSý2.0            (who request was created by)
 12.                       (type of transaction this is in response to)